yegor256/blog/_drafts/_review.md

 When you review a pull/merge request from someone, do you checkout the branch and run the build?
 I usually don't, but [some people do](https://exceptionnotfound.net/should-code-review-include-manual-testing-depends-2/).
-Their obvious reason is: running a build or even testing the product manually helps find more important errors.
+Their obvious reason is: running a build, or even testing the product manually, helps find more important errors.
 Just looking at the source code may not reveal all visual defects just introduced to the HTML/CSS, for example.
 It's better to checkout the branch, start Apache, open the site in Chrome, and see what's broken.
 Then, make a screenshot, attach it to the pull request, and return it back to the author.
-I disagree, here is why.
+But I disagree with this, and here is why.

 <!--more-->